-There’s plenty to do and see in Cuzco, Peru but just above town, there’s a cluster of four Incan archaeological sites that can be explored in a day trip from the city.
+There’s plenty to do and see in Cuzco, Peru including a nearby cluster of four Incan archaeological sites that can be explored in a day trip from the city.
 You can organize a guided day trip tour from agencies in Cuzco (spelled Cusco locally), hire a private taxi to take you around to the sites, or you can do it as a long walk from the city to see the Sacsayhuamán, Q’enko, Tambomachay, and Puca Pucara sites.

 Incan archaeological sites around Cuzco, Peru